bennypowers/bennypowers.dev/posts/2024-05-22-drupal-lit-ssr.md

 Lit provides a "hydration" module which helps to bring the client-side javascript for our components online if and once it hits the page, but that's out of scope of this post.

 We've also seen how drupal's internals are not particularly ergonomic for this case, and that the Lit SSR library is yet immature.
 God willing, a further entry in this series will explore edge-side alternatives to this server-side technique, so stay tuned.

+## Addendum

+A previous version of this blog post contained forbidden words, which have been removed.

 [polymer1]: https://polymer-library.polymer-project.org/1.0/docs/devguide/feature-overview
 [dce]: https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Declarative-Custom-Elements-Strawman.md